Rate this article

 • Suggesting related higher-priced items;

-• Analyzing visitor’s session behavior to correlate shopping activities that span multiple sessions;
+• Analyzing visitor’s in-session behavior to correlate shopping activities that span multiple sessions;

 • Highlighting popular products based on sales or customer reviews (e.g. you can create personalized bestseller lists);